zdebeurs/3ML_methods_for_XRB_classification/README.md

 or

 de Beurs, Z. L., Islam, N., Gopalan, G., & Vrtilek, S.D.
 (2020).
 A Comparative Study of Machine Learning Methods for X-ray Binary Classification.
-Submitted to ApJ.
+Accepted to the Astrophysical Journal.

 ## Figures from the paper in 3D Animations